-We don’t freeze fresh fruit often.
-But if you have a bunch of oranges you don’t want to go to waste, you’ve probably asked yourself: can you freeze oranges?
+Got a bunch of oranges that you don’t want to go to waste?
+If so, you’re probably wondering: can you freeze oranges?

-If you’re like me and often buy fruit by the bag, instead of thinking about how much you need, sooner or later you’ll end up with more oranges than you can use.
-That’s when you start looking for ways of preserving this citrus fruit.
+If you’re like me and often buy fruit by the bag, instead of considering how much you need, sooner or later you’ll end up with more oranges than you can use.
+That’s when you start looking for ways to preserve oranges.

 Freezing is one of the easiest and most popular preservation methods.
 And that’s why it’s the first one you researched.

 So without further ado, let’s talk about if and when freezing oranges actually makes sense.

 Can You Freeze Oranges?

 You can freeze oranges whole or segmented.
 Freezing whole oranges is great if you plan on juicing them after defrosting, while segments can be thrown into smoothies and the like.
 Alternatively, you can juice the oranges and freeze orange juice instead.